inspiringsource/CS50x-2020/README.md

 # CS50x-2021
-My solutions and practice code for CS50x 2021<br/>
+My solutions and practice code for CS50x 2021 :bowtie:<br/>

 ## About this Repository

-This is my attempt at CS50 course.
+:point_right: This is my attempt at CS50 course.
 I will record relevant progress and source code for good practice.

-## Contents
+## Contents :speech_balloon:

-README.md
+README.md<br/>
 Week 1 C<br/>
  ├── goodbye.c<br/>
  ├── hello.c<br/>